microsoft/vscode-react-native/README.md

 ## Change project root

 To specify a subfolder in which the react-native project is located, set `react-native-tools.projectRoot`.
-You can use either an absolute or relative path here:
+You can use either an absolute or relative path in your VS Code Settings:

 ```json
 {